 Health insurance serves as a vital safety net, helping individuals manage medical bills incurred from accidents and illnesses.
 It provides financial support by covering various care-related services and treatments.

-In this post, the experienced motorcycle accident lawyers at Cohen & Marzban examine the specifics of health insurance coverage for motorcycle injuries in California, shedding light on what health insurance companies cover — and what they don’t.
+In this post, the experienced motorcycle accident lawyers at Cohen & Marzban examine the specifics of health insurance coverage for motorcycle injuries in California in 2025-2026, shedding light on what health insurance companies cover — and what they don't.

 Health Insurance Policies and Motorcycle Accident Injuries